Sevenstax/FreeV2G/README.md

 | V01_00_05     | EIM     | [EV_v1.0.5_0](https://github.com/Sevenstax/FreeV2G/tree/EV_v1.0.5_0) |
 | V01_00_06     | EIM     | [EV_v1.0.6_1](https://github.com/Sevenstax/FreeV2G/tree/EV_v1.0.6_1) |

-Actual WHITE-beet SW updates for EVSE abd EV are available at [**CODICO PLC documentation area**](https://downloads.codico.com/misc/plc) under NDA.
+Actual WHITE Beet SW updates for EVSE abd EV are available at [**CODICO PLC documentation area**](https://downloads.codico.com/misc/plc) under NDA.

 ## FEATURES

-The main feature of this implementation is the parsing of the protocol used to communicate with the WHITE-beet.
-Other features are the WHITE-beet class which answers the parameter requests of the WHITE-beet and the charger class which simulates the voltage and current based on the given parameters during initialization and on the parameters received by the EV during the charging process.
+The main feature of this implementation is the parsing of the protocol used to communicate with the WHITE Beet.
+Other features are the WHITE Beet class which answers the parameter requests of the WHITE Beet and the charger class which simulates the voltage and current based on the given parameters during initialization and on the parameters received by the EV during the charging process.

 ### Control Pilot